On a Very Special Episode...: Development

 By October 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen's Wanda Maximoff and Paul Bettany's Vision from the Marvel Cinematic Universe (MCU) films.
 In August 2019, Matt Shakman was hired to direct the miniseries.
 He and head writer Jac Schaeffer executive produce alongside Marvel Studios' Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Feige described the series as part sitcom, part "Marvel epic", paying tribute to many eras of American sitcoms.
 The fifth episode, "On a Very Special Episode...", was written by Peter Cameron and Mackenzie Dohr, with the scenes set in the sitcom reality paying homage to the 1980s and early 1990s.
-It was released on the streaming service Disney+ on February 5, 2021.

 Writing

 Schaeffer felt the entire decade of 1980s sitcoms was an inspiration for the episode, highlighting Family Ties, Full House, Growing Pains, Who's the Boss?, Roseanne, and Just the Ten of Us in particular.
 Bettany noted that some 1980s sitcoms had "teachable moments", which were sometimes marketed as "a very special episode" when they covered difficult issues.
 One of the topics that the characters in "On a Very Special Episode..." discuss is not being able to skip the difficult parts of life.

 The writers felt that this episode was an important turning point in the series' storyline since it returns to the sitcom reality after the previous episode revealed what is happening in the real world of the MCU, and because it combines the two storylines.
 It also directly addresses Maximoff and Vision's understanding of what is happening in the series, with Maximoff starting to acknowledge that she has control over the reality while Vision begins to work that out himself.
 Dohr noted that 1980s sitcoms such as Family Ties and Growing Pains often featured the central family together in a lot of scenes, and that is what Maximoff wants to happen to her family in this episode, but the more she tries to control them, the more she loses control such as when the twins age-up.
 Early drafts had elements of the house such as the plumbing starting to go "haywire" as another sign that Maximoff was losing control, but this idea was eventually moved to "Breaking the Fourth Wall".
 Other ideas from early drafts that did not make the final episode include Maximoff trying to distract Vision by having neighbors appear at the house, such as Phil arriving with a band or Dottie coming to hold an exercise class.
 Agnes appears in a Jazzercise outfit as a reference to the latter.
 Dohr tried to balance the sitcom scenes with the logistics of Rambeau's storyline, during which the sitcom reality is given the nickname "The Hex" which Dohr came up with.
 Both storylines connect when Maximoff emerges from the Hex, which the writers decided would happen early on in the series' development and referred to as the "Hex flex".